YugabyteDB-Samples/yugastore-java/k8s-deployoment-instructions.md

 You can [install YugaByte DB by following these instructions](https://docs.yugabyte.com/latest/quick-start/).

 a.
-Install YugabyteDB in minikube
+Install YugabyteDB on Kubernetes

 ```
 $ kubectl create -f k8s-deployments/util/default-rbac.yml